The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Conclusions

 The catalogue also enables hybrid analyses that combine observed and simulated quantities in complementary ways.
-As demonstrated in our tSZ validation, one can use observed cluster positions for stacking analyses while drawing masses, velocities, and formation histories from the simulation.
-This approach can be extended to probes such as the kinetic SZ and moving-lens effects, which require accurate velocity information that is inaccessible through direct observation but naturally available in constrained simulations.
+As demonstrated in our tSZ validation, one can use observed sky positions for stacking analyses while drawing masses, velocities, and formation histories from the constrained simulation.
+This approach can be extended to probes such as the kinetic SZ and moving-lens effects, which require accurate velocity information that is inaccessible observationally but naturally available in constrained reconstructions.

 The present catalogue forms part of a growing \textsc{Manticore} product suite.
 Alongside the local void catalogue introduced in \citet{2025arXiv250706866M}, it delivers complementary perspectives on the most underdense and overdense environments of the nearby Universe.
-Forthcoming expansions, particularly \textsc{Manticore-Deep}, will extend the framework to constrained volumes approximately two orders of magnitude larger than \textsc{Manticore-Local}, providing statistically powerful cluster samples while maintaining high resolution.
-This will enable population-level studies of cluster properties, environmental dependencies, and rare massive systems that are underrepresented in the local volume.
+Forthcoming expansions, particularly \textsc{Manticore-Deep}, will extend the framework to constrained volumes approximately two orders of magnitude larger than \textsc{Manticore-Local}, enabling population-level studies of cluster properties, environmental dependencies, and rare massive systems that are underrepresented in the local volume.

 Looking ahead, this programme represents a step toward comprehensive digital twins of the local Universe, where galaxies, clusters, and voids are reconstructed within a physically self-consistent posterior framework.
-Such digital twins will enable the community to test models of galaxy and cluster formation with unprecedented realism, perform joint analyses that fully integrate observational and simulated data, and develop new diagnostic tools that exploit the unique combination of observational anchoring and forward-modeled physics.
+Such digital twins will enable the community to test models of galaxy and cluster formation with unprecedented realism, perform joint analyses that fully integrate observational and simulated data, and develop new diagnostic tools that exploit the unique combination of observational anchoring and forward-modelled physics.
 The \textsc{Manticore-Local} cluster catalogue, validated through independent observables and released as a community resource, provides a foundation for this next generation of cosmological analysis.